andreas-jonsson/vbados/README.md

 changing file attributes (like setting a file to read-only...).
 The drives can also be accessed from within Windows 3.x .

-It uses around 10KiB of memory, and auto-installs to an UMB if available.
+It uses around 17KiB of memory, and auto-installs to an UMB if available.
-This is still much less memory than a SMB client and network stack!
+This is still less memory than a SMB client and network stack!

 ### Usage